goldcaddy77/jicli/README.md

 DEBUG=jicli* jicli create ...
 ```

-This will add additional debugging information to file `<root>/.jicli/logger.log` as it's strange to output to the console while requesting stdin.
+This will add additional debugging information to file `<root>/.jicli/logger.log` instead of stdout as it's awkward to output to the console while requesting stdin.

 ## Contribute